 About Dr. Christopher Collison

-Dr. Chris Collison is an Associate Professor in the School of Chemistry and Materials Science in the College of Science, a core faculty member in the Microsystems PhD Program in KGCOE and an Extended Faculty in Materials Science and Engineering.
+Dr. Chris Collison is a Professor in the School of Chemistry and Materials Science in the College of Science, a core faculty member in the Microsystems PhD Program in KGCOE and an Extended Faculty in Materials Science and Engineering.
 He holds a BSc and PhD in Chemistry from Imperial College, London and a Diploma of Imperial College in Photophysics.
 In his doctoral research under Dr. Garry Rumbles he discovered the first direct evidence for luminescent interchain states in a conjugated polymer.
 In 1996, As a post-doctoral research fellow mentored by Dr. Lewis Rothberg, Chris worked with transient absorption, aggregation phenomena, and conjugated polymers for organic LEDs.
 Chris Joined RIT in 2004 after an appointment as Photophysics Research Scientist at the University of Rochester and an industrial position as Applications Scientist at Newport Corporation (Richardson Gratings).

 Chris' research thrust is the design and development of organic solar cells using computational theory, spectroscopy and device manufacture, engineering and testing.
 Chris is the director of the RIT-OPV Research Experience for Undergraduates program.
 He is approaching $1M in external funding.
 He has been the advisor to 32 undergraduate research students (16 are co-authors on peer-reviewed publications), 10 MS students and 2 PhD students.
 Chris has published more than 20 journal articles collectively cited over 1300 times, he teaches courses in physical chemistry and molecular photophysics, and received the Provost’s Award for Excellence in Faculty Mentoring, RIT 2013.